Welcome to our digital prospectus and a special welcome to our new year 3 children.

 Partnership with Parents and The Community

-At Almond Hill we seek to work in partnership with you to ensure you are well-informed about all aspects of the school and your child’s learning and progress.
+At Almond Hill, we seek to work in partnership with you to ensure you are well-informed about all aspects of the school and your child’s learning and progress.
 Almond Hill has a Home School Agreement which outlines what the school expects to provide for each pupil, what parents will try to do to support their child and the school, and what pupils will try to do to support their own learning.
-We ask all parents and children to join us by signing the agreement as they join the school.
 We believe the agreement unites school, parents and children.

 To keep you well-informed about your child's learning we: